tigitz/php-spellchecker/README.md

 ## Environment variables

-If spell checkers execution paths are different than their default values (e.g., `docker exec -ti myispell` instead of `ispell`) you can override the path used in tests by redefining environment variables in the [PHPUnit config file](https://github.com/tigitz/php-spellchecker/blob/master/phpunit.xml.dist).
+If spellcheckers execution paths are different than their default values (e.g., `docker exec -ti myispell` instead of `ispell`) you can override the path used in tests by redefining environment variables in the [PHPUnit config file](https://github.com/tigitz/php-spellchecker/blob/master/phpunit.xml.dist).

 # Contributing